What are the different types of custody?

 It is usually best if the parties can agree between themselves as to who should have legal custody and who should have physical custody.
 Sometimes a minister or a counselor can help parties come to an agreement.
 Once they reach an agreement, they can ask the Court to make the agreement into an Order of Court.
 If the parties cannot reach an agreement, one party may file a Complaint for Custody or Partial Custody.

 In Allegheny County, when a Complaint is filed, the parties are usually ordered to attend a 4 hour education seminar (Generations) to help the parties learn to communicate better for the sake of the children.
 Most parties are also ordered to attend Mediation, where a professional mediator tries to get the parties to reach an agreement about custody.
 Victims of domestic violence, however, can be excused from mediation.
 If the parties reach an agreement, one of them usually hires an attorney to put the terms of the agreement in writing for both parties to sign and for the judge to sign as an order of court.
-If the parties cannot reach an agreement, a conference at court is scheduled.
+If the parties cannot reach an agreement, a conciliation at court is scheduled.
 If the parties cannot reach an agreement with the court's help, the court may order a home study and a psychological evaluation of the children, their parents, and any other significant adults who are helping to raise the children.
-Psychological evaluations are very expensive, but if your income is very low, a judge can order the county to pay for them.
+Psychological evaluations are very expensive and the cost will be allocated according to the parties’ income.
+If your income is very low, a judge can order the county to pay for them, although this is very rare.
 The judge also has the power to enter an interim order giving both parties the right to have some contact with the children pending a full custody trial.
-Custody trials sometimes last 2-3 days, and are very ugly.
+Custody trials sometimes last several days, and are very ugly.
 They seldom make the parties into better parents and are usually very hard on the child.
 After the trial, the Judge makes a final decision.

 Who has the right to seek a custody order?